 Next is the blanching process.
 Put a pot of water on the stove.
 Once it starts boiling, place your Brussels Sprouts into the water.
 Keep the small heads in for 3 minutes, the medium ones for 4 minutes, and the larger ones for 5.
-Then plunge the Brussels Sprouts in a pot of cold water, maybe with some ice cubes.
+Then plunge the Brussels Sprouts into a pot of cold water, maybe with some ice cubes.
 This will halt the cooking process.

 Now you want to drain the heads on a kitchen towel for 15-20 minutes.
-Make sure they are completely dry before moving onto the next step.
+Make sure they are completely dry before moving on to the next step.